kshedden/case_studies/methods/factor-overview.md

 indicator matrix, yielding insights into the relationships among the objects, and relationships among levels of different variables.

-Note that in MCA applied to a collection of nominal variables, the Burt matrix $X$ has the property that every row sums to $q$ (where $q$ is the number of nominal variables).
+Note that in the special case where MCA is applied to a collection of nominal variables, the Burt matrix $X$ has the property that every row sums to $q$ (where $q$ is the number of nominal variables).
-Thus every row of $P = X/(nq)$ sums to $1/n$ and the column means of $P^c$ are also $1/n$, since
+Thus every row of $P = X/(nq)$ sums to $1/n$ and the column means of $P^c$ are also all equal to $1/n$, since

 $$
 \bar{P}^c = n^{-1}1_n^\prime PQ_c^{-1} = n^{-1}1_p^T.
 $$

 ### Angles and magnitudes of category scores

+In many applications of CA and MCA, the rows are viewed as an IID sample from a distribution, and the variables of this distribution exhibit a Poisson mean/variance relationship.
+This motivates embedding the row profiles $P^r$ derived from the data matrix
+$X$ using chi-square distances.
+However the argument for embedding the columns (variables) using the chi-square metric is less clear (although it is true that MCA achieves this embedding).
+A more interpretable embedding of the column profiles may be based on covariances and correlations rather than chi-square distances.
+Here we show that MCA also achieves a column embedding with this interpretation.

 Above we discussed how the Euclidean distances between the rows of $G$ correspond to the chi-square distances between the columns of $P^c$.